Asthma Clinical Trials

 More About Asthma

-An asthma attack is a sudden worsening of asthma symptoms caused by the tightening of muscles around the airways (bronchospasm).
+An asthma attack is a sudden worsening of symptoms caused by the tightening of muscles around the airways (bronchospasm).
 During the asthma attack, the lining of the airways also becomes swollen or inflamed and thicker mucus — more than normal — is produced.
 All of these factors — bronchospasm, inflammation, and mucus production — cause symptoms of an asthma attack.

 Signs & Symptoms